 What are polyamides?
 Polyamides are polymers where the repeating units are held together by amide links.
 An amide group has the formula - CONH2.
-An amide link has this structure: In an amide itself, of course, the bond on the right is attached to a hydrogen atom | ||
+An amide link has this structure: | ||

 | | |